Decoupled Diffusion Sampling for Inverse Problems on Function Spaces: Appendix

-Posterior sampling is naturally formulated as a correction on the noisy latent variable $a_t$, yet the likelihood term $p(u_{\mathrm{obs}}\mid a_0)$ is defined on the clean variable $a_0$.
+\textbf{Decoupled Annealing Posterior Sampling (DAPS)} Posterior sampling is naturally formulated as a correction on the noisy latent variable $a_t$, yet the likelihood term $p(u_{\mathrm{obs}}\mid a_0)$ is defined on the clean variable $a_0$.
 DPS forces the correction to act on $a_t$, facing the intractability issue of $p(a_0\mid a_t)$.
-DAPS~\cite{zhang2025improving} instead separates these roles for updating $a_t$ to $a_{t-1}$: it first estimates the clean variable $a_0$, then applies the likelihood-based correction to this clean estimate, and finally re-noises the corrected estimate to $a_{t-1}$.
+DAPS instead separates these roles for updating $a_t$ to $a_{t-1}$: it first estimates the clean variable $a_0$, then applies the likelihood-based correction to this clean estimate, and finally re-noises the corrected estimate to $a_{t-1}$.
 DAPS avoids the intractability issue in DPS and improves reconstruction quality in many inverse problems \cite{zheng2025inversebench}.
 However, under sparse observations and joint-embeddings, the likelihood gradients act only locally and offer ineffective update (\cref{remark:daps_sparse}).
-We provide the detailed procedure of DAPS and its sparse-guidance failure in \cref{sec:daps}.
+We provide the details of its sparse-guidance failure in \cref{sec:daps}.